jon-cotton/SwiftValidation/README.md

 }
 ```

-You then just need to make Person conform to `Validateable`.
+You then just need to make Person conform to [Validateable](#validateable).
 The default behaviour already provided by the protocol extension is usually ok, you just need to resolve the generic `ValidatorType` to the Validator you've just created...

 ```swift
 extension Person: Validateable {